What is engine remapping and is it worth it?

 But in theory, these factory settings could be altered, allowing more available power more quickly.
 This would result in a performance gain, but naturally have an adverse effect on range, drivability, as well as the overall lifespan of the motor.

-It's worth remembering, also, that these companies have had years to test and fine-tune their ECU software on petrol and diesel vehicles.
-EVs simply haven't been around long enough yet.
+It's worth remembering, also, that these tuning companies have had years to test and fine-tune their ECU software on petrol and diesel vehicles.
+Whilst their market share is growing rapidly year on year, EVs simply haven't been around long enough yet.
 I would certainly bet that there are a plethora of ECU tuning companies with EVs being tested as we speak though, so if you're a keen vehicle tuner, I'd watch this space, as I'm sure that electric engine remapping will be a viable option in the future.
 After all, where there's demand, there is bound to be a market for it.

 We think remapping a vehicle has many benefits, especially if your vehicle is already out of warranty.
-Always research the remap company well before letting anyone install third-party code onto your vehicle’s ECU, and always get an insurance quote beforehand as well.
+Always research the remap company well before letting anyone install third-party code onto your vehicle’s ECU or CMC, and always get an insurance quote beforehand as well.
 I’ve personally had my last two cars remapped and would always look to do it again on future cars.

 Tell us what you think!